cosmob3/code-journal/README.md

 - Finished adding the text and finding an image for the card.

 TODO:
-- add boarders
+- X add boarders
-- play around with some colors
+- X play around with some colors [Used to find a nice color mix for design](https://www.designwizard.com/blog/design-trends/colour-combination)
-- add button
+- X add button
 - Does it work on mobile?

+- Have done most the items on the list.
+Now I have to make sure that it is usable on a mobile device.

 ## January 25, 2022